 Homeowners with a government-issued mortgage, such as FHA, USDA or VA loans, are required to have flood insurance coverage if their property is in a high-risk flood zone.
 If you’re applying for a conventional mortgage offered by a private lender (in other words, a non-government loan), or if the home you’re eyeing is in a non-SFHA zone, your lender likely won’t require flood insurance, but it may still be recommended.
 Assuming you obtain flood insurance as required, buying a home in a flood zone shouldn’t preclude you from securing any mortgage loan you qualify for.

 Is it worth buying a house in a flood zone?

-It can be, but it depends on a few factors.
-As a homeowner in a flood zone, you must be aware of and understand the risks, and also have the means to afford both flood insurance and a mortgage (if getting one).
+It can be, especially if you love the waterfront lifestyle.
+But it depends on a few factors.
+As a homeowner in a flood zone, you must be aware of and understand the risks, and also have the means to afford both homeowners insurance and flood insurance on top of your regular mortgage payments.

 You must also be willing and prepared to take flooding precautions if necessary, and determine that the home for sale is priced right based on its location in a flood zone.
-A real estate agent can help.
+Look at sales of similar homes in the same zone.
+A local real estate agent who knows your area well can help.

 Take the time to do the proper research before purchasing a home in a flood zone.
 Here are a few key questions to ask the seller, to help you make a better-informed decision: